1 SCOPE

 All requests to allow additional employee access to client data must be submitted through the internal corporate System Support system so that requests can be properly approved and logged.
 Senior management of Client Services have access to all data and information for the projects in their respective business areas to ensure proper oversight and quality control.

 Access to all other data hosted by Berkshire is limited to the Systems Administration team and other senior members of the IT department supporting the specific systems on an as-needed basis.
 Product Support representatives may only access client data upon request and approval from a client.
-Clients may also have their application administrators grant access to Berkshire’s Product Support for a temporary basis staff through the application.
+Clients may also have their application administrators grant access to Berkshire’s Product Support staff for a temporary basis through the application.

 Berkshire maintains data retention and data destruction policies which can be provided upon written request.
 Consultants and other staff members are trained in data destruction procedures supporting this policy at the time they are hired by Berkshire and then are regularly re-trained annually.